dachauan/ioBroker.openknx/README.md

     "native": {                                             //values here can be interpreted by openknx adapter "address": "0/0/7",                                 //knx address
         "answer_groupValueResponse": false,                 //default false, if set to true adapter responds with value on GroupValue_Read
-        "autoread": true,                                   //default true, adapter sends a GroupValue_read on start to sync its states
+        "autoread": true,                                   //default true for non trigger signals , adapter sends a GroupValue_read on start to sync its states
         "bitlength": 1,                                     //size ob knx data, derived from dpt "dpt": "DPT1.001",                                  //DPT
         "encoding": {                                       //informative